kxdang/kiendang/data/blog/automate-all-the-things.md

 1. **Fridge door alerts**

-- If the fridge or freezer door is left open for more than 45 seconds
-- notifications go off on my phone every 15 seconds alerting me that its opened until I close it
+- If the fridge or freezer door is left open for more than 45 seconds, notifications go off on my phone every 15 seconds alerting me that its opened until I close it
 - Google home speakers announce that its been left opened

 2. **Turning on the TV**

-- Automatically dims my living room lights when the TV is on
+- Automatically dims my living room lights
 - It turns on the TV backlights
 - When the TV is paused from watching something, the lights immediately turn to 100% brightness